Yves F. Atchadé

 optimization, my current research revolves around the use of stochastic

 methods in optimization, and whether (and how) this can help tackle

-- I also have growing interest in data assimilation and data fusion problems in soil and environmental sciences.
+- I also have a growing interest in the use of remote sensing data to study social and environmental issues in Africa.

 - On the contraction properties of some high-dimensional quasi-posterior distributions.
 (File in pdf).

 - Scalable Computation of Regularized Precision Matrices via Stochastic Optimization.
 (File in pdf).
 Joint with Rahul Mazumder, and Jie Chen.

 - A Moreau-Yosida approximation for high-dimensional posterior and quasi-posterior distributions.
 (File in pdf).